awaisc/motifOverlapR/README.md

 #### Results Tables

-The raw results are illustrated as two tables based on the regulatory module they're found in: either promoters or enhancers.
+The final output is a single table.
 Both tables contain the following information:

-1. Genomic coordinates of the motif
+1. Genomic coordinates of the TFBS
-2. The score of the motif according to the position weight matrix.
+2. All metadata uploaded with the TFBS in the raw data
-3. The DNA String
+3. The CRM type it is located within
+4. The chromatin state the TFBS is located within
-4. The Gene regulated (as both a gene symbol and a UCSC transcript ID).
+5. The Gene regulated (as both a gene symbol and a UCSC transcript ID).

 ![](https://raw.githubusercontent.com/awaisc/motifOverlapR/master/ImagesForReadMe/ComputationalTab1.jpg)

-These Tables are filterable by each of these columns to select for specific motifs.
+These tables are filterable by each of these columns to select for specific motifs.

 ![](https://raw.githubusercontent.com/awaisc/motifOverlapR/master/ImagesForReadMe/ComputationalTab2.jpg)